Colorado Packing List (22 Things You Might Forget to Bring)

 Proudly manufactured in southwest Colorado, Osprey packs are a personal favorite.
 Their Porter 46 model is especially perfect for travel as it meets carry-on size restrictions.
 As soon as you land at DIA, you can bypass baggage claim and get to explore all the things to do in Denver and beyond!

 In addition, this backpack features lockable zippers, keeping your valuables safe.
 The adjustable straps ensure comfort, and reinforced cord loops allow you to attach an Osprey daypack.
 You can also read our full Osprey Porter 46 backpack review!

 Travel Lemming’s founder, Nate Hake, has traveled to more than 50 countries with this backpack.
 Sturdy and practical, it’s one of the best value packs on the market.

 The Osprey Daylite is a tried-and-true favorite on our site.
 Whether staying in Denver or visiting other places in the state of Colorado, this backpack is perfect for essentials.

 Made in Colorado with recycled materials, the pack is also compatible with the Osprey Porter 46 model.
 You can connect the two by their attachment points, then tighten the adjustable straps for security and comfort.

 When visiting Colorado, any local will tell you to pack multiple layers.
-Regardless of the season, you’ll want a light jacket, long hiking pants, t-shirts, and more on your packing list.
+Regardless of the season you visit Colorado, you’ll want a light jacket, long hiking pants, t-shirts, and more on your packing list.
 How will you possibly fit so much into a carry-on backpack?
 With Osprey’s super-practical packing cubes, of course!

 These lightweight pouches will make you a packing pro.
 With three sizes available, you can compartmentalize all your needs.
 Plus, the handy straps on top of each cube make pulling these out of your backpack incredibly easy.